 Length and pigment data were collected in the Ingham Hill YOY survey.
-Mean length was fairly stable across years (Figure 51) and averaged 57.5 \pm 3.3 mm (\pm SD).
+Mean length was fairly stable across years (Figure 51) and averaged 57.5 ± 3.3 mm (± SD).
 The proportion of YOY eels in each pigment stage varied across years (Figure 52).
-A full model that predicted YOY catch as a function of year, water temperature, water level, river discharge, gear condition, day of the year and day of the year squared was compared with nested submodels using AIC.
-The model including year and day of the year and day of the year and day of the year squared was selected.
+A full model that predicted YOY catch as a function of year, water temperature, water level, river discharge, gear condition, day of the year and day of the year squared with nested submodels using AIC.
+The model including year and day of the year and day of the year squared with an offset for effort and a negative binomial error structure was selected.